SocheatSorng/Track-PNL/README.md

 # Track-PNL

-_ Paste the code in a file "AppsScript-Code" into the Google Sheet's Apps Script editor which located in the Extension Menu _ Modify:
+_ Paste the code in a file "AppsScript-Code" into the Google Sheet's Apps Script editor which located in the Extension Menu \n
+_ Modify:
   _ emailAddress to your desired address
   _ subject to your desired address